UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_PolyProxy.rst

    .. method:: getVertexIndex(vertex)

-      Returns the mesh vertex index of a polygon vertex This index and the one returned by getMaterialIndex() are needed to retrieve the vertex proxy from :class:`MeshProxy`.
+      Returns the mesh vertex index of a polygon vertex This index and the one returned by getMaterialIndex() are needed to retrieve the vertex proxy from :class:`~bge.types.KX_MeshProxy`.

       :arg vertex: index of the vertex in the polygon: 0->3
       :arg vertex: integer